openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-gam/ios-in-app-bidding-gam-info.md

 #### Step 3: Load the Ad

-Simply call the `loadAd()` method to start the [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.
-Prebid Rendering Module will start the bidding process right away.
+Call the method `loadAd()` which will:

+- make a bid request to Prebid server.
+- render the winning bid on display.

 ### Outstream Video